 I can’t tell you what pressure you should run for your particular combination of components.
 However, I can tell you what I do personally.
 I am running E-rated, 35x12.5x17 tires and a 9” wide wheel under my 4-door Wrangler.
 For summer trails, I am generally going to be at about 14 psi for most trails.
 If the trail has some higher-speed sections, I may go a few pounds higher for stability and bead security.
 On the other hand, if it is a particularly bumpy, slow driving trail, I might go a couple of pounds lighter, just for extra comfort and traction.

-Always remember; the lower you go, the slower you go.
+Always remember: The lower you go, the slower you go.

 A quality air-down tool will help make airing down faster and easier.
 But don’t forget a way to air back up.
 A portable compressor or CO2 tank is a must for airing back up to normal pressures before driving on paved roads.